mikejac/node-red-contrib-google-smarthome/docs/setup_instructions.md

 - You need a 'real' SSL certificate e.g. from [Let’s Encrypt](https://letsencrypt.org/).
 Make sure you have the public and private key file.
 You can also use a reverse proxy (like Caddy or Traefik) for certificate management and SSL termination.
-- TCP traffic on port 3001 needs to be forwarded from the Internet to your host where Node-RED is running.
+- TCP traffic on port 3001 needs to be forwarded from the internet to your host where Node-RED is running.

 ---